ZIB-IOL/merlin-arthur-classifiers/README.md

 - `ResNet18`: A modification of the classic ResNet18 model for customizable input channels and class numbers, supporting pre-trained weights for transfer learning.

-- `DeeperCNN`: An extended CNN architecture designed for more complex image processing tasks, featuring multiple convolutional and fully connected layers.

 - `SimpleCNN`: A straightforward CNN model for basic image classification tasks, with a simple stack of convolutional, pooling, and fully connected layers.

+- `DeeperCNN`: An extended CNN architecture for image processing tasks, featuring multiple convolutional and fully connected layers.

 - `Net`: A basic neural network with convolutional and pooling layers, tailored for simple image classification problems.